scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

 ## Install tools in the bastion

 Now let's install the tools in the bastion as follows.

-Note: When using Amazon EKS, you need to add `-e "install_awscli=true"` option to install `awscli` for cluster authentication.

 ```console
 $ cd ${SCALAR_K8S_HOME}